MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-planning-to-deploy-appv.md

 ## App-V supported configurations

-[App-V supported configurations](appv-supported-configurations.md) describes the minimum hardware and operating system requirements for each App-V components.
+[App-V supported configurations](appv-supported-configurations.md) describes the minimum hardware and operating system requirements for each App-V component.
 For information about software that you must install before you install App-V, see [App-V Prerequisites](appv-prerequisites.md).

 ## App-V capacity planning